readthedocs/template/README.rst

 -------

 If you are having issues, please let us know.
-We have a mailing list located at: Station Mapper@groups.io
+We have a mailing list located at: StationMapper@groups.io

 End-User License Agreement
 -------